 Scheduler is a tiny shell script to run Laravel's scheduler every 60 seconds, without having to configure any CRON jobs.

-Over the years I've read a lot of interesting posts about speeding up PHUnit.
-The last one being a pretty good summary by Laravel News, Tips to Speed up Your PHUnit Tests.
+Over the years I've read a lot of interesting posts about speeding up PHPUnit.
+The last one being a pretty good summary by Laravel News (link in article).
 Remarkably, there's one trick that wasn't mentioned in any of these articles.
+I swear this is not clickbait.

 Over the last few days we've had a couple of issues with Imagick and processing PDFs on our servers.
 As it turns out, these issues are caused by automatic security updates.
 Let's look into the issue and its solution.